Foundations of regular variation on topological spaces: Product spaces

-Various generalisations of Breiman's lemma, existing in the literature, are more restrictive on the choice of state space and typically demand a.s. convergence of $\eta_x$ to $W$.
-For instance, a recent generalisation is given in Theorem~3.3 from \cite{janssen23}, where $\XX=\R_+$ and $\YY$ is a Banach space, in view of applications to preferential attachment models.
-An application to the branching processes can be found in \cite{MR4168330}, it also motivates the second of the following two examples.
-For a different type of generalisation see \cite{bas:dav02}.
+Various existing generalisations of Breiman's lemma in the literature are more restrictive regarding the choice of state space and typically demand almost sure convergence of $\eta_x$ to $W$.
+For instance, a recent generalisation for $\YY$ being a Banach space is given in \cite[Theorem~3.3]{janssen23}, motivated by applications to preferential attachment models.
+An application to branching processes can be found in \cite{MR4168330}; this also motivates the second part of Example~\ref{ex:r-walks}.